 The first paragraph of your AP Style press release (sometimes called the “lead”) should be a summary of the most important information in your press release, including the date.
 Your first paragraph should be under 60 words.
 If you keep it short, you will have a better chance of getting picked up by media outlets.

 Here are some things to keep in mind as you write the first paragraph:

-Your press release should begin at the start of the first sentence of the lead paragraph with the date that you want the release to be live and the city that the press release originated in.
+Your press release should begin with the date that you want the release to go live and the city the press release originated in.
 Many media outlets will look for this when deciding when to pick up your press release.
-For example, you’ll often see notations like this that lead the first paragraph of a release:
+For example, you’ll often see notations like this that begin the first paragraph of a release: